- Online: January, March, July, September, November

 You care about children, and you know that the youngest of us are the most vulnerable.
 You have a passion to prepare for a career guiding young children safely into the next stage of education and development.
-With your early childhood education degree, you will be poised to go wherever your heart takes you.
-You will be ready to work in schools, childcare centres, preschools or kindergartens anywhere in Australia.
+With your early childhood education degree, you will be positioned to work in schools, preschools, kindergartens childcare centre and anywhere in Australia.

 As you earn your bachelor of early childhood education, you will be gaining real-world workplace experience from the very first year.
 You will be able to make the most of JCU’s connections with some of the best primary schools, preschools and childcare centres in the country.
 With these connections, you will quickly develop your skills while building a professional network for life.

 You want to do more than just pass on facts and information to your future students, and in your own studies you expect more than just theory.
 Your early childhood degree will equip you with strong practical skills to reach those in rural and Indigenous communities.
 You will be ready to develop curriculum, build learning strategies and help your students with all aspects of child development.

 Early Childhood Education Courses That Lead to Fantastic Careers